Photo and cupcake decorating author: Make.Bake.Celebrate

 - Don’t skip breakfast the night after overindulgence; this works against your body – not with it.

 Too often we think we can make up for indulgences the night before by skipping breakfast.
-This is a mistake because by skipping breakfast, you set yourself up for what is called ‘compensatory eating’.
+This works against you because by skipping breakfast, you set yourself up for what is called ‘compensatory eating’.
 This means you eat more later in the day because you are making up for lost (needed) calories earlier in the day.
 You don’t stand a chance against the intensity of these cravings.

-- You can control breakfast so make it really count – make it fiber-rich, balanced with protein and healthy fats, and lots of produce.
+- Make breakfast really count – make it fiber-rich, balanced with protein and healthy fats, and lots of produce.

 Get fruits and vegetables in early since you probably won’t get enough later in the day; have a breakfast blend made with kefir or Greek yogurt + flax or chia seeds + frozen berries or peaches + fresh baby kale, spinach, and mint leaves.

-- Breathe and know that you can reset behaviors during the day – you can be in control of your choices all throughout the day.
+- Breathe and know that you can reset behaviors during the day – you can make different choices all throughout the day.

 - When your alarm goes off and you’re excited to eat again – eat this before anything else: One serving of fruit or vegetable, AND one additional fiber source (flax or other high-fiber crackers (greater than 3 grams per serving), hummus or another bean dip, etc) PLUS a glass of water.